robmuh/robmuh.github.com/_posts/2014-11-11-python-node.markdown

 An Example
 ==========
-A SkilStak Coding Arts this week we welcome the birth of two new baby Lego Mindstorm EV3s and a bunch of Raspberry Pis to keep them company.
+At SkilStak Coding Arts this week we welcome the birth of two new baby Lego Mindstorm EV3s and a bunch of Raspberry Pis to keep them company.
 While we researched all the fun things we can code and learn with them, which is just astounding, we uncovered dozens of ways to make them do what